 The campus itself is surrounded by farms, situated beneath the impressive-looking Bowland Fells.
 It is a mile or so from a picturesque canal, and just three miles from the mouth of the Lune estuary, the sea and from a tiny coastal port.
 Lancaster has been ranked first out of 21 university cities for safety.

 For accommodation, stay on either our park-like campus or in the historic city of Lancaster.
 See the University's student life pages for more details.
-Lancaster University accommodation has Award-Winning Accommodation, having just been named ‘Best University Halls’ for 2017.
+Find out more about Lancaster's Award-Winning Accommodation.

 The city of Lancaster is famous for its historic castle and its attractive Georgian architecture.
 And one of the UK's most scenic regions - the beautiful Lake District National Park - is just half an hour away.
 The Lake District is ideal for those who like walking, climbing, sailing, or just picnicking.
 But if you want to get into the big cities, Manchester and its airport are 60 minutes or so away.